 Beauty (clean)

-Oh My Cream, at the very beginning, is a story of passion and desire.
-It's also a story of women who share the same deep need to see the world of beauty reinvent itself.
+Oh My Cream began as a story of passion and desire.
+It's also a story of women, sharing the same deep need to see the world of beauty reinvent itself.
 Our promise?
-To give all women access to an alternative beauty: more cleanmore expert, more inspiring.
+To give all women access to alternative beauty: more cleanmore expert, more inspiring.

-The clean beautyClean beauty is probably the aspect of our concept that you challenge the most.
-And you are right, because there is no official definition (unlike 100% natural or all organic, which are not necessarily the ideal solution for everyone!)
+La clean beautyClean beauty is probably the aspect of our concept that you challenge the most.
+And you're right, because there's no official definition (unlike 100% natural or all-organic, which aren't necessarily the ideal solution for everyone!)

-The clean beauty at Oh My Cream, is a state of mind, irreducible to a simple formulation charter, of course (and fortunately).
-It is above all a search for balance, a compromise that is not always as simple as we would have you believe, between efficiency, safety and eco-responsibility :
+The clean beauty at Oh My Cream is a state of mind, irreducible (and fortunately) to a simple formulation charter.
+Above all, it's a search for balance, a compromise that's not always as simple as we'd like you to believe, between efficiency, safety and eco-responsibility :

 Our first battle is with bullshit beauty.
-Tired of "empty" formulas, we track down the superfluous and the useless (which in the worst case is likely to provoke a reaction), against the tide of long blacklists, we focus on the active ingredients (whose coherence and concentration we study), and finally, we analyse a composition as a whole (contrary to "beauty applications", which are a bit Manichean for our taste), to evaluate the added value of a product and to be able to justify its price.
+Tired of "empty" formulas, we track down the superfluous and the useless (which in the worst case is likely to provoke a reaction), against the tide of lengthy blacklists, we focus on active ingredients (whose consistency and concentration we study), and finally we analyze a composition as a whole (unlike "beauty applications", which are a little Manichean for our taste), to assess a product's added value and be able to justify its price.

-It is true that in France we are particularly protected by European legislation, the strictest in the world.
-Nevertheless, at a time when controversies are multiplying and it has become complicated to disentangle the false from the true, we have conducted our own research, supported by numerous experts (toxicologists, regulators and formulators from different backgrounds), to realise that no ingredient is all black or all white.
+It's true that in France, we are particularly protected by European legislation, the strictest in the world.
+Nevertheless, at a time when controversies are multiplying and it's becoming difficult to distinguish the false from the true, we've carried out our own research, supported by numerous experts (toxicologists, regulators and formulators from different backgrounds), to realize that no ingredient is all black and white.

 But rather than taking a position on the grounds that there is no truth, we are convinced of the importance of informing you, of the need to accept the convictions we have formed.
 And while it's up to each of us to apply (or not!) our own precautionary principle, it's ultimately our responsibility as distributors to share with you the list of ingredients that give us serious cause for doubt.
 Far be it from us to label them as dangerous to health, but we thought it prudent to temporarily rule them out (until the legislator can make up his mind).

-As once again everything is a matter of balance and compromise, we demand from our our brands an approach (whatever it is, as long as it is sincere and coherent) that evolves over time: whether it is to fight against over-packaging, to opt as much as possible for recycled and recyclable packaging, or to donate part of their profits to an NGO, to limit the use of polluting raw materials, or its carbon footprint, we are committed to referencing committed brands.
+Once again, it's all about balance and compromise. our brands an approach (whatever it may be, as long as it's sincere and coherent) that evolves over time: whether it's fighting against over-packaging, opting for recycled and recyclable packaging as much as possible, or donating part of their profits to an NGO, limiting the use of polluting raw materials, or our carbon footprint, we are committed to listing committed brands.

 Oh My Cream's ingredients charter

-A detailed analysis of the composition of the products selected for the Clean Beauty
+A detailed analysis of the composition of the products selected for Clean Beauty

-As regulations are constantly changing, we are committed to regularly updating these two lists (date of the last update: May 2020), and therefore work in close collaboration with a panel of experts (toxicologists and formulators from different backgrounds) as well as with a regulatory body (carrying out an international and permanent watch).
-We do not have a fixed approach and we evolve with the market, and we are obviously committed to adapting to changes in regulations (forcing brands to reformulate), to progress in cosmetics (encouraging brands to innovate... and reformulate) and to scientific research that leads to the discovery of credible alternatives to controversial ingredients.
+As regulations are constantly evolving, we are committed to regularly updating these two lists (last update date: May 2020), and so we work closely with a panel of panel of experts (toxicologists and formulators from different backgrounds) as well as with a regulatory body (carrying out a permanent international watch).
+Our approach is not set in stone, but evolves along with the market, and we are obviously keen to adapt to changes in regulations (forcing brands to reformulate), advances in cosmetics (encouraging brands to innovate... and reformulate) and scientific research leading to the discovery of credible alternatives to controversial ingredients.

-And as we are aware that these are just our personal convictions, in order to best meet everyone's requirements and tolerance, we allow you to make your own choice with your own cursor, and to apply a principle of caution different from ours: by offering you a wide range from cosmeceutical brands (combining the best of science and nature), to natural brands as well as certified organicWe'll be happy to answer any questions you may have, in-store or at consultation@ohmycream.com (our advisers are like the "Wikipedia of beauty"!).
+And as we are aware that these are just our personal convictions, in order to best meet everyone's requirements and tolerance, we allow you to make your own choice with your own cursor, and to apply a principle of caution different from ours: by offering you a wide range from cosmeceutical brands (combining the best of science and nature), to natural brands as well as certified organicWe'll be happy to answer any questions you may have, in-store or at contact@ohmycream.com (our advisers are the "Wikipedia of beauty"!).
+You can also book an appointment via this link link for an online consultation to speak directly with one of our experts and carry out a skin diagnosis.

-It is true that European regulations lay the solid (and reassuring) foundations of the cosmetic formulation.
-But that's not all: in parallel, two entities constantly analyze and study ingredients under the spotlight.
-These independent bodies, which play the role of a kind of whistleblower, are the SCCS (Scientific Committee on Consumer Safety) and the CORAP (Community Rolling Action Plan).
-Both give priority to substances that are to be evaluated over a period of time to ensure that the ingredients concerned do not pose a risk to human health or the environment.
+It is true that European regulations lay the solid (and reassuring) foundations of clean cosmetics.
+But that's not all: at the same time, two bodies are constantly analyzing and studying ingredients in the spotlight.
+These independent bodies, which play a kind of whistle-blower role, are the SCCS (Scientific Committee on Consumer Safety) and CORAP (Community Rolling Action Plan).
+Both prioritize the substances to be assessed over the coming period, to ensure that the ingredients concerned pose no risk to human health or the environment.
 We have therefore decided to exclude these ingredients, which are currently being re-evaluated.

 Cyclic silicones include cyclomethicone, cyclotetrasiloxane, cyclopentasiloxane and cyclohexasiloxane.

-To put it simply, silicones are mainly used to "texturise" a product, to make it easy to apply, to improve the hold of a make-up product, to combat water loss by creating a mesh on the skin's surface or to stabilise specific active ingredients (such as retinol or peptides for example).
+To put it simply, silicones are mainly used to "texturize" a product, make it easier to apply, improve make-up hold, combat water loss by creating a mesh on the skin's surface, or stabilize specific active ingredients (such as retinol or peptides, for example).

 There are two types of silicones:

-1. The "heavy" silicones which will remain on the surface of the skin.
+1. Heavy" silicones, which remain on the skin's surface.
 This is the case with dimethicone, for example.
-For him, no problem, its harmlessness is well proven.
+No problem for dimethicone, whose safety has been well proven.

 At Oh My Cream, we're all about moderation.
 And the sun is one of the pleasures to be indulged in small quantities.
 To protect your skin, we recommend mineral filters such as zinc oxide or titanium dioxide (without nano particles) or chemical filters (such as avobenzone, but there are others).
 For your information, to date, no filter is 100% irreproachable...
 The formulator must therefore juggle with a range of available sun filters, in order to offer the best possible protection with good tolerance and the least impact on our environment.
 We question our brands a lot on these subjects... but we also know how important sun protection is to protect skin from further damage.
 So we've put together a selection of products with different textures and scents to help you protect yourself when you're out in the sun.

-However, we chose to exclude homosalate and benzophenone, as they are currently being re-evaluated and the suspicion of endocrine disruption was too strong.
+However, we chose to exclude homosalate and benzophenone, as they are currently being re-evaluated and the suspicion of endocrine disrupting effects was too strong.

 The case of octocrylene: Under re-study by the SCCS for several years, this sunscreen has long been suspected of disrupting the endocrine system.
 At the end of March 2021, the SCCS indicated that its use was safe up to 10% (the percentage to which it is currently limited by the Cosmetics Regulation) in a cosmetic product.